-Are your mornings overwhelming, hectic, and a significant hindrance to your productivity throughout the day?
+Are your mornings overwhelming, hectic, and significantly hindering your productivity throughout the day?
 Don’t worry; we’ve got you.
-In this article, we shall highlight five strategies to beat the morning rush.
-These strategies will also boost your energy levels as it gives you a good head start daily.
+This article will highlight five strategies to beat the morning rush.
+These strategies will also boost your energy levels, giving you a good head start daily.
 But before then, here are the adverse effects of the crazy morning rush.

-- Morning rush can cause outburst such as yelling at your children.
-If you find yourself yelling every morning, both you and your children are expereincing high levels of morning stresses.
+- Morning rush can cause outbursts such as yelling at your children.
+If you find yourself yelling every morning, you and your children are experiencing high morning stress levels.

-- Tension experienced during the morning rush can interfere with your productivity the rest of the day as you will review in your mind for a period of time.
+- The tension experienced during the morning rush can interfere with your productivity the rest of the day as you will review in your mind for some time.

 - It can cause breakfast to be missed as you begin to try to get caught up on time.
-This may cause a pshyical effect such as lowering your blood sugar, leaving you irritable, tired and lazy.
+This may cause physical effects such as lowering your blood sugar and leaving you irritable, tired, and lazy.

-- A build-up of stress from the morning rush can also possibly lead up to bigger issues such as tempeture feeling of anxiety related to AM schedule.
+- A build-up of stress from the morning rush can also possibly lead up to bigger issues, such as temperature feelings of anxiety related to AM schedule.

-- Morning rush can further make you to forget essential documents necessary for both work or school.
+- Morning rush can further make you forget essential documents necessary for both work and school.